LivioDR/CS_TeamBuilder/Readme.md

 ![Enemy team display](./assets/images/readme/rivalTeam.png)

 The button on the top left corner is changed then to [Display my team](#team-overview), allowing the player go back and forth between both team display screens.
-The button on the top right corner will still start the [battle simulator](#battle-simulator)
+The button on the top right corner will still start the [battle simulator](#battle-simulator).

 ---
 #### Battle Simulator

 After clicking the *Start the battle* button, the battle simulator screen is shown.
-If the music was playing, the background music will change to a battle team.
+If the music was playing, the background music will change to a battle theme.
 If it wasn't playing before, the player can still turn it on with the speaker icon on the top left corner.

 ![battle simulator screen](./assets/images/readme/battleSim.png)